eXPerience83/DKNCloud-HAS/README.md

 The configuration will ask for:
 - **Username and Password:** Your Airzone Cloud account credentials.
 - **Scan Interval:** Time in seconds between updates.
-- **Force Heat‑Cold‑Auto:** (Optional checkbox) If enabled, the mode "heat-cold-auto" will be available for selection.
+- **Force HVAC Mode Auto:** (Optional checkbox) If enabled, the mode "auto" (HVAC_MODE_AUTO) will be available for selection.
 Use this mode under your own responsibility.

 ## Usage

 The integration retrieves your installations and devices, and creates:
-- A **climate entity** for each device (allowing control of power, mode, target temperature, and fan speed).
+- A **climate entity** for each device (allowing control of power, HVAC mode, target temperature, and fan speed).
 - A **sensor entity** for the temperature probe (`local_temp`), which Home Assistant will record historically.

-You can control each device (turn on/off, change mode, adjust temperature, and adjust fan speed) from the Home Assistant UI.
-When you interact with the entity, the integration sends the corresponding events (P1, P2, P7, P8) to the API.
+You can control each device from the Home Assistant UI.
+When you interact with the entity, the integration sends the corresponding events (P1, P2, P7, P8, and fan speed commands P3/P4) to the API.

 ## API Examples